 With a good credit score, you will likely qualify for new credit cards and even some that offer an introductory 0% APR.
 Transferring your balances to a low-introductory-rate card lets you "pause" new interest while you work to pay down your balance and accrued interest.
 But while these kinds of cards typically offer no or very low interest for 12 to 18 months, they will likely require a good credit score.

-How balance transfers affect your credit score
+How will a balance transfer affect my credit score?

 Balance transfers can lead to big savings in interest, but opening new cards for the purpose of transferring a balance can affect your credit score either positively or negatively: so take care to know the advantages and disadvantages of balance transfers before you move your open balance.
 Find out what your credit score is today to establish a baseline, and be responsible when applying for new credit to keep your score headed in the right direction.